jranaraki/PersonalizedClassifierSelection/README.md

 ### Classify
 This code uses PCA to extract features from the classifier dataset and classify the reduced dataset using RF.

+### Statistical results
+To generate statistical results, we used [KEEL](http://keel.es/) software to perform nonparametric statistical comparisons.

 ## Requirements
 Install the requirements using: